aosabook/500lines/functionalDB/chapter.md

 * An item with *:where* as a key, and with a _rule_ as a value.
 A rule is a vector of _clauses_, and a clause is a vector composed of three _predicates_, each of which operates on a different component of a datom.
 In the example above, *[?e  :likes "pizza"]* is a clause.
 This *:where* item defines a rule that acts as a filter on datoms in our database (like the 'WHERE' clause in a SQL query.)

 * An item with *:find* as a key, and with a vector as a value.
-The vector defines which components of the selected datom should be projected into the results (like the 'SELECT' clause in an SQL query.)
+The vector defines which components of the selected datom should be projected into the results (like the 'SELECT' clause in a SQL query.)

 The description above omits a crucial requirement, which is how to make different clauses sync on a value (i.e., make a join operation between them), and how to structure the found values in the output (specified by the *:find* part.)